AlexWendland/public-note/general/Namespaces.md

 ## Example

-In [[Python]], namespaces are implemented as dictionaries that map names to objects, and they have different lifetimes depending on where they are declared.
+In [[Python Index]], namespaces are implemented as dictionaries that map names to objects, and they have different lifetimes depending on where they are declared.
 For example, a local namespace in a function is created when the function is called and deleted when the function returns; a module's namespace lasts as long as the module is in memory; and the built-in namespace that contains Python's built-in functions exists for the life of the program.

 ``` python
 # In the global namespace